ddusseau/DiluviumDEM/README.md

 DiluviumDEM is a best-in-class global coastal digital elevation model.
 The code to generate DiluviumDEM is published in this repository.
 DiluviumDEM can be downloaded at: 10.5281/zenodo.8329294

+The methodology used to create DiluviumDEM is described in the article DiluviumDEM: Enhanced accuracy in global coastal digital elevation models published in the journal Remote Sensing of Environment.

 train_data_earthengine_export_DiluviumDEMv2.py: Script to export training data from Google Earth Engine.

 preprocess_data_DiluviumDEMv2.py: Script to convert exported GeoTiff files into TFRecords.